laviniaionescu/weather-app/README.md

 The JS project from my web development course @ IT School

 ## Demo
-The project is deployed here: https://itschool-weather.netlify.app/ "# weather-app"
+The project is deployed here: https://voluble-gnome-5b3c2f.netlify.app/
-"# weather-app"
-"# weather-app"